FOSTER

 3. We will verify your current pets are current on vaccinations and heartworm prevention.

-4. If you have a fence we will perform a fence check to verify that your yard is secure for our rescue.
+4. For all dog fosters, we will perform a fence check to verify that your yard is secure for our rescue.

 5. We will discuss with you which FCAR animal would be a good fit for your home, family and current pets.